-A minimum score of 5 is required to obtain the weighted average score, which includes the final exam, seminars and case studies.
+A minimum score of 4.5 is required to obtain the weighted average score, which includes the final exam, midterm exam, seminars and case studies.
 This average will be the overall score of the subject.

-If the student scores less than 5 on the final exam, he/ she will not be able to count the continuous assessment (seminars and case studies) as part of their final mark.
-In this case the student will have to do the Basic Competences Exam (BCE).
+Students who score less than 4.5 on the final exam will not be able to count the continuous assessment (seminars, evidence-based case studies and midterm exam) as part of their final mark.
+In this case they will have to sit the Basic Competences Exam (BCE).

 The final exam has 40 multiple choice questions about concepts and short solving problems.
 Each question will have five possible answers, only one of which is correct.
-A penalty of 20% of its value will be deducted for each wrong question.
+A penalty of 20% of its value will be deducted for each incorrect answer.
 There is no deduction for unanswered questions.

 In this exam the use of non-programmable calculator is permitted.
 However, no formula sheet will be allowed.
 The exam will last approximately 90 minutes.

-If the student fails the final exam, he/ she will have the opportunity to undertake the Basic Competences Exam (BCE), which will be held the week after the revision.
+Students who fail the subject will have the opportunity to sit the Basic Competences Exam (BCE).
 It will have a similar format of the final exam and a minimum score of 5 is required to pass it.

-If a student failed the subject last course and needs to repeat it, he/she can choose between two possible options to be assessed:
+If a student failed the subject last course and needs to repeat it, they can choose between two possible options to be assessed:

-Students must choose the most suitable option and communicate their final decision sending an email to the professors.
+Students must choose the most suitable option and inform their final decision by sending an email to the professors.

 Reading the recommended bibliography and practicing the exercises are essential tools to succeed in this subject.